-LinkedIn is by far most the important social network to reach out to business buyers and connect with professionals in general.
+LinkedIn is by far most the important social network to reach out to business buyers and connect with professionals in general and thus one of the major platforms in B2B social media (and increasingly in content marketing).
 The network allows you to build relationships, establish thought leadership, generate leads, gain insights, conduct market research, improve reputation and build online communities.

 1. Create awareness and improve reputation.

 LinkedIn is an ideal platform to increase your online presence.
 With more than two professionals signing up on LinkedIn every second, businesses have the opportunity to network with an increasing number of interesting contacts.
 Using the different personal and group features in LinkedIn, companies and the people representing them can all improve their visibility and credibility, both as individuals and (thus) as a brand.

 Don’t forget the use status update functionality, an underutilized feature, although with the new design, the updates are more prominent visible on the homepage.

 Several LinkedIn features allow you to position yourself as leaders in a particular domain.
 From providing high-quality content, improving your personal profile and participating in LinkedIn communities to answering questions: the network is fertile ground for thought and practice leaders, aiming to become trusted advisors.
 Leadership and reputation go hand in hand with influence.
 As the main purpose of LinkedIn is networking, it also enables you to identify and engage other influencers.